(This page printed from UtahRails.net, Copyright 2000-2011 Don Strack)

 Magna Mill

 The Magna Mill was one of the two original mills built in the area by the two Bingham Canyon copper companies.
 After experimentation with a prototype mill in Copperton, Utah Copper Company built their Magna Mill on a hillside above the Great Salt Lake.
 The mill opened in 1907 and had reached a capacity of 6000 tons per day by 1908, expanding again in 1911 to 10,000 tons per day.
 The grinding at the mill was done with 7 foot Chilean mills.
 After a brief closure between 1919 and 1922, the Magna mill reopened and a froth flotation circuit was added.
 (Froth flotation experiments were begun in the 1914 and by 1926, the gravity technology had been completely replaced by the flotation method.)
 At the Magna Mill, sodium xanthate was used as the flotation agent and a plant was added to manufacture the xanthate.
 But the neutralized reco cresylic acid reagent in use at the adjacent Arthur Mill proved more cost effective and the Magna Mill began using the same reagent in 1933.
 The Magna Mill remained open during most of the Depression but operated at only a fifth of its capacity.
 The portions of the plant not in operation were reconditioned at this time.
 Full scale operations resumed and the normal capacity of the mill was about 40,000 tons/day.
 When the Bonneville Crusher was opened in 1966, the grinding portion of the Magna mill was no longer needed and it was eventually demolished in 1991-1992.
-However, the Bonneville Crusher continued to feed the flotation circuits of the Magna Mill and this portion was upgraded in 1975.
+However, the Bonneville Crusher continued to feed the flotation circuits of the Magna Mill and this portion was upgraded in 1975 and again in 1982.
 The concentrates were loaded into rail cars and were shipped to the smelter.
 The tailings were sent via a flume to the Magna Tailings Pond.
 The Magna Mill, known also as the North Concentrator, was shut down in 2001.

 Arthur Mill